 The second category includes information that enables us to offer you additional features.
 We never receive any of the following information unless you expressly choose to share it with us.
 It’s as simple as that.
 Here are some examples:

-- Your photos: We will only access images that you specifically choose, and we will never scan or import your photo library or camera roll.
+- Your photos: We will only access images that you specifically choose to share, and we will never scan or import your photo library or camera roll.
 This allows you to choose individual pictures to change your profile picture or upload as a challenge submission.
 You can stop sharing photos and revoke access at any time.

 We will be clear with you about how and when we might share information.

-In some situations we will share certain information with third parties.
+In some situations, we will share certain information with third parties.
 For example, like most services, if you sign up for Workshop through a third party like Facebook or a mobile provider, we share some information with them and they share some information with us in order to enable your account.
 For the purposes of course delivery, we also share some information about you with our Partners (see ‘Sharing Your Data’ below).

 When you create an account and use the Services, including through a third-party platform or from a Partner, or fill in a form on our websites, we collect any data you provide directly, including:

 |Profile Data||You can also choose to provide profile information such as your country of residence or preferred currency.
 Your Profile Data is private to you.|